GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

-# Step 1: Raspberry Pi Setup
+# Step 1: Raspberry pi setup

 **What you'll accomplish:** Transform a blank Raspberry Pi into a configured Linux server ready for Kiwix.